In order to get honors conversion credit for this course, students who are in

 - Pick a country and find data on how the value of its currency has changed over time -- the last 30 years, say.
-Then provide whatever explanation you can about why it behaved the way that it did.
+Then provide whatever explanation you can about why the currency behaved the way that it did.

 - How does the United States gain, or lose, from having a large current account deficit, and how does the US deficit also affect other countries?
-What can and/or should be done about it?
+What can and/or should be done about it, if anything?

-- Describe and explain a past international financial crisis (such as the crisis in Argentina in 2001, the 1997 Asian Crisis, the 1994 Mexican peso crisis, etc.)
+- Describe and explain a past international financial crisis (such as the crisis in Argentina in 2001, the 1994 Mexican peso crisis, the 1997 Asian Crisis, etc.)

 - What would be the pros and cons of having the NAFTA countries all adopt the US dollar as their currency?

-- How could and/or should countries have cooperated to deal with the recent (2008-9) slowdown in the world economy?
+- How could and/or should countries have cooperated to deal with the 2008-9 slowdown in the world economy?

-- Explain the sources of the current crisis in the Eurozone economies and discuss options for dealing with it.
+- Explain the sources of the recent crisis in the Eurozone economies and discuss options for dealing with it.